kevinlin1/just-the-class/pages/projects/emergent-language/poutline.md

 We have not seen much success with this approach.

 ### Object-Based Geometric Scene Similarity
 Heavily inspired by Choi et al.'s paper ["Compositional Observer Communication Learning from Raw Visual Input"](https://arxiv.org/pdf/1804.02341v1.pdf){:target="_blank"}, the geometric scene similarity task is the most successful one to date, both philosophically and pragmatically.
+The model observes two geometric scenes and must determine whether they represent the same set of objects or not.
+Each geometric scene is comprised of a certain number of objects; each object is a certain color and a certain shape.
+Two scenes are considered the same if there is a one-to-one correspondence between a unique color-shape combination between both images.

 ### Relation-Based Geometric Scene Similarity
+A more complex task is to incorporate relationships between objects into the visual representation of the scene.
+Philosophically and linguistically, the scenes in object-based geometric scene similarity only semantically contain nouns and adjectives.
+However, verbs are relationships and enable more complex interactions and formulations of language, as verbs are explicitly compositional.
+In a relation-based geometric scene similarity task, a scene is comprised not only of a set of objects, but a set of objects and relationships between them.
+For instance, some objects reside within other objects and  lines (unidirectional, bidirectional, or adirectional) connecting different objects.
+For two scenes to be the same, not only must the same objects be present, but the relationships between them must be retained.
+This requires a formulation of relationships.

+### Movement Scene Similarity

 ---